AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Related Work

-Most related to AdaptOver is the work in~\cite{kotuliak_ltrack_2021}, titled LTrack, which presents and evaluates a covert IMSI extractor, enabling persistent UE tracking.
+LTrack~\cite{kotuliak_ltrack_2021} presents and evaluates a covert IMSI extractor, enabling persistent UE tracking.
 The authors leverage a previous version of AdaptOver and combine downlink overshadowing with a downlink and uplink sniffer in order to extract the IMSI.
-After having acquired this permanent identifier, the UE can be localized and tracked using a set of passive sniffers, which record the TDOA of the uplink.
+After having acquired the IMSI, the UE can be localized and tracked using a set of passive sniffers, which record the TDOA of the uplink.

+In contrast to \cite{yang_hiding_2019, ludant_sigunder_2021, kotuliak_ltrack_2021}, AdaptOver implements higher layer downlink and uplink overshadowing and, to the best of our knowledge, is the first work to demonstrate that overshadowing leads to significantly more persistent and efficient DoS and IMSI extraction attacks, especially when done on the uplink.